Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Training and Evaluation Setup

 \subsection{Study Design}

-The dataset is split into training, validation, and test sets, where the test data comprises the last two years of observations from 2023-01-16 to 2025-01-14, and the validation set includes the two prior years of observations.
-Training data, on the other hand, changes in every iteration.
-For instance, during the hyperparameter tuning phase, where the best hyperparameters are selected, the training set is the $ D_{\text{init}} $ observations prior to 2021-01-16, which marks the first observation in the validation dataset.
-The second training set then comprises the $ D_{\text{up}}$ observations preceding the second validation point, and so on, where $D_{\text{init}}$ is the window size of the initial window and $ D_{\text{up}} $ is the window size of the updated window.
+The dataset is split into training, validation, and test sets, where the test data comprises the last two years of observations from 2023-01-16 to 2025-01-14, and the validation set includes the two prior years of observations (2021-01-16 to 2023-01-15).
+Training data, on the other hand, changes in every training window.
+For instance, during the hyperparameter tuning phase, the training set is the $ D_{\text{init}} $ observations prior to 2021-01-16, which marks the first observation in the validation dataset.
+The second training set then comprises the $ D_{\text{up}}$ observations preceding the second validation point, and so on.